 You can get probiotics from a variety of sources.
-Some of the most natural sources are fermented foods such as apple cider vinegar (1-2 tablespoons per day).
+Some of the most natural sources are fermented foods like apple cider vinegar (1 to 2 tablespoons per day).
 Even though these foods contain some bacteria, they also change the pH of your intestines.
 This creates a healthy environment for natural gut flora growth.
-Sauerkraut and kimchi may not be at the top of your food list now, but for intestinal health these dishes are fantastic.
+Sauerkraut and kimchi may not be at the top of your food list now but, for intestinal health, these dishes are fantastic.

 Dairy foods often come with probiotics added.
-For example, yogurt, goat milk yogurt and kefir are all great choices.
+For example, yogurt, goat milk yogurt and kefir are all terrific choices.
 Make sure the food source says that it’s probiotic rich to get the maximum benefit.
-Raw unpasteurized cheeses are also excellent sources of probiotics.
+Raw, unpasteurized cheeses are also excellent sources of probiotics.

 Some symptoms of leaky gut include:

 - Thyroid problems

 - Joint ache

 Probiotics do wonders for treating leaky gut, so all the earlier advice applies.
 You might also consider avoiding aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen.
 Finally, any kind of stress reduction goes a long way towards gut healing.

 Ginger is Gut-friendly